SILAsiaPub/vimod-pub-solo-sfm2lift/README.md

 # Vimod-Pub-solo-sfm2lift

 ## Make a LIFT file from MDF schema SFM file

 This project is set up to make one LIFT file.
 It makes use of the Vimod-Pub scripting menus and tasks.
 If you want to make multiple concordances this is not the best way to do it.
 If you want to make multiple LIFT files, then it is best to use the structure in Vimod-Pub project. https://github.com/SILAsiaPub/vimod-pub

+The current setup does not handle sub-senses.

 ## To setup this tool:
 * You must have iconv.exe installed in the subfolder pub\tools\iconv\bin.
 You can get this file from: http://gnuwin32.sourceforge.net/downlinks/libiconv-bin-zip.php